-This project began in November 2018 and will benefit people through increases in household food supplies and incomes.
-The first two years has been kindly funded by the Halcrow Foundation.
-Activities are being managed in the field by Tiyeni’s training team, working in collaboration with the Government Agriculture Office.
+This project began in November 2018 and benefits communities through increases in household food supplies and incomes.
+The first two years was funded in full by our partner, the Halcrow Foundation.
+Tiyeni has a sustainable continuation strategy for projects, and this are is now under direct management of government agricultural staff, with support from Tiyeni's training team.

 The project has strengthened the decentralized agricultural extension system in the project area to enable farmers to access vital agricultural information, technical support, and inputs to achieve self-sufficiency.

-Our farmers work together for a joint future, with transformational strengthening of community cohesion occurring in the project area.
+Farmers are working together for a joint future, with transformational strengthening of community cohesion occurring.
 Deep Bed farmer numbers continue to grow, and the lead and follower farmers work in groups when tilling their fields.
 Lead farmers also share ideas on how they can extend plots and help their follower farmers in the fields.
 One group of 10 farmers from last season has been joined by 13 new farmers to create a super group of 23 in the village of Msimuko!

 Tiyeni staff enjoy when they see how Deep Bed farming transforms farmers experience of what the land can give!
 Here is Godfrey Kumwenda (Training Manager) holding the camera and Manyamula Field Officer, Timothy Moyo, showing a huge contrast between Tiyeni’s Deep Bed maize (right) and the plants grown on traditional ridges (front left).